-Base salaries are determined through an analysis of salaries paid by companies in the comparator group, as well as individual performance measured against the achievement of business and operating goals.
+Base salaries are determined through an analysis of salaries paid by companies in the Comparator Group, taking into account individual performance.
+Base salaries are targeted between the median and the 75th percentile of the Comparator Group, provided that as: (i) market data is inherently imprecise; and (ii) available market data may not be reflective of the specific roles, responsibilities and experience of the NEOs, we exercise some discretion in interpreting market data and setting base salaries, including setting higher levels of compensation for sustained superior performance.
 Base salaries are normally reviewed at the beginning of each year.
-The CEO recommends base salary adjustments to the Committee for the NEOs, other than himself, and other senior executives.
-The Committee determines the base salary adjustment for the CEO taking into consideration the performance of the CEO and the advice it has received from its compensation advisor.
+The CEO recommends base salary adjustments to the Compensation Committee for the NEOs, other than himself, and other senior executives.
+The Compensation Committee determines the base salary adjustment, if any, for the CEO taking into consideration the performance of the CEO and the advice it has received from its compensation advisor.

-For 2012, base salary accounted for 18.9 percent of the NEOs' total direct compensation.
-The base salary increases ranged between 3.1 and 3.6 percent.
+For 2013, actual base salary accounted for 22.3% of the NEOs' total direct compensation.
+The base salary increases ranged between 3.1% and 3.6% for NEOs.
+In addition to annual adjustments, Mr. Kilgour's base salary was increased to reflect his additional responsibilities upon his promotion from SVP Coal to Executive VP and COO in June 2013.